arbabiha/StochasticModelingwData/README.md

 #### Climate:
 It uses the optimal transport model to extrapolate the tails of the distribution (i.e. characterizes the probabilities of extreme events).
 Runtime is about ~30min.

-These codes just represent the use of modules in './thehood/' and generate the plots in the paper.
-The computational bottleneck in all three is computing the inverse of transport maps for SDE models.
+These codes represent the use of modules in './thehood/' and reproduce the plots in the paper.
+The computational bottleneck in all three is computing the inverse of transport maps for samples generated from SDE models.
 The reported simulation times are based on using 20 parallel threads.

 ## Dependencies: